logos-innovation-lab/org-docs/introtoLL.md

-# Introduction text for discord
+# Introduction to Logos Innovation Lab

 Logos Innovation Lab is a design and R&D studio working on innovating web3 products.
 It is part of the Logos ecosystem.